These step-by-step instructions and images were syndicated from Chris Fry. Check out more of his creations on Instructables.

 - Tap measure

-The size of the game was dictated by the size of my largest hole saw, which is 102mm.
+The size of the giant Connect Four board was dictated by the size of my largest hole saw, which is 102mm.
 This made the holes that you can see the counters through.

 The counters needed to be slightly larger than the holes so I made them 120mm in diameter.